stsiwo/android-concept/README.md

 - any component should not depend on each other (multiple entry point and out-of-order)
 - shouldn't store any app data or state in your app components (cannot control when your component is destroyed because of memory pressure and user want to kill)

-## architecture
+## Architecture

-1. separation of concerns: don't put all logic (application, ui, infrastructure) into Activity or Fragment class.
+1. __separation of concerns__: don't put all logic (application, ui, infrastructure) into Activity or Fragment class.

-- minimize your dependency on Activity/Fragment for better UX, manageable app and maintatenance experience.
+   minimize your dependency on Activity/Fragment for better UX, manageable app and maintatenance experience.

-2. drive UI from model (persistent)
+2. __drive UI from model (persistent)__

 - because of memory pressure (users don't lose data if the OS destroy the app)
 - becauese of no network connection (the app continue to work)
 - model: a class what is responsibile for managing the data

-### recommended app architecture
+### Recommended App Architecture

-1. Activity/Fragment (Controller)
+1. __Activity/Fragment (Controller)__
-2. ViewModel (Application)
+2. __ViewModel (Application)__

-  - LiveData 3
+   __LiveData__

-3. Repository (Infra)
+3. __Repository (Infra)__
-4. Model (Infra)
+4. __Model (Infra)__

-  - Room
+   __Room__

-5. Remote Data Source (Infra)
+5. __Remote Data Source (Infra)__

-  - Retrofit
+   __Retrofit__

    each component depends only on the component one level below it. this createa a consistent and pleasant user expereience.

 #### Fragment

    a partial UI and a subset of Activity.

 #### Activity

    a whole screen and often contain multiple Fragments.

 #### ViewModel

    provides the data for a specific UI component, such as a fragment or activity, and contains data-handling business logic to communicate with the model.

    doesn't know about UI Components (good polymorphism: dependency does not need to know who is my dependee and vise versa) so it __isn't affected by configuration changes__, such as recreating an activity when rotating the device.

    __manage any ansyc calls__ instead of UI controllers (Activity & Fragment). if UI controllers manage this, it might waste of resource since it might call async when re-creation but data is already fetch previous creation.

    with lifecycle conscious

    onCreate at the 2nd times on an activity return the same ViewModel object.

    when an activity finish its work, it also call 'onCleared' method on its related ViewModel for cleanup.

    __never reference a view, Lifecycle, or any class that may hold a rerence to the activity context__. ?? __why?__

    scoped to the Lifecycle object passed to the ViewModelProvider.

    use share the data to multiple Fragments on the activity.

    __SavedState__ allows ViewModel to access the saved state and arguments of the associated Fragment or Activity.

 ##### Coroutines

-__coroutines__: a library that enables yo to write asynchronous code.
+   a library that enables yo to write asynchronous code.

-- you can define its scopes when your coroutines should run:
+   you can define its scopes when your coroutines should run:

   - ViewModelScope: the scope is the same as ViewModel. the coroutine is cancel when the ViewModel is cleared.
   - Lifecycle: the scope is te same as Lifecycle. teh corutine is cancel when the Lifecycle is destroyed.